shahabahreini/Team-Coverage-Chart/README.md

 ### Configuration

-Update the `team_data.yaml` file with your team's schedule and skills.
+Update the `team_data.yaml` file with your team's schedule, skills, and expertise weights.
 The file should be structured as follows:

 ```yaml
 Frontend Development: